mstyushin/utils/yt-download/README.md

         pytube.exceptions.RegexMatchError: get_throttling_function_name: could not find match for multiple

-There is no fixes yet in the pytube 12.0.0, so temporary you can patch the pytube package directly:
+There are no fixes yet in the pytube 12.0.0, so temporarily you can patch the pytube package directly:

 -  go to **cipher.py**